 Charitable Lead Trusts

-- Provide income to a charity for a term of years, and at the end of the term, the remainder is paid to your family.
+- Acts as an income source to a charity for years, and after that time, the remainder is paid to the family

-- A Charitable Lead Trust is primarily a gift-discounting technique that permits you to gift $1 of assets to your family members, and the IRS will view it as less than $1 (typically 30% – 60% less).
-This enables you to gift more than you otherwise would be able to.
+- This is a gift-discounting technique which permits you for gifting $1 of assets to your family members, and the IRS views them as lower than $1 (30% – 60% less) enabling you to gift more than you rather than would be able to.

 Other Charitable Strategies Include

-Irrevocable trusts are used predominantly for two purposes: tax avoidance or asset protection.
+Irrevocable trusts are used mainly for two purposes: tax avoidance or asset protection.

 Tax Planning Trusts

-The two most common taxes to avoid are income and estate taxes.
-While income taxes can be as high as 39 percent, there are many different types of trusts to minimize or avoid these taxes.
+Most of the people try to avoid income and estate taxes.
+The income taxes can be as high as 39 percent, and here are some types of trusts to minimize or avoid these taxes.
 They include:

 - Grantor Retained Trusts / (GRAT / GRUT)